F-I-D-O/Manuals/manuals/Programming/Python/Plotly Manual.md

 - `color_discrete_sequence`: the list of colors in hexadecimal format to use for the color column.
 If the number of colors is less than the number of categories, the colors are reused.
 If the number of colors is greater, the colors are truncated.
 - `title`: the title of the plot.
 - `hover_data`: the list of columns to show in the hover tooltip.
 Axes columns are shown automatically.
+- `text`: text labels for the data points.

 ### Automatic color assignment